chipsalliance/f4pga/docs/f4pga/Usage.md

 f4pga: DONE
 ```

-The letters in the boxes describe the status of a dependency which's name is next to the box.
+The letters in the boxes describe the status of a dependency whose name is next to the box.

  * **X** - dependency unresolved.
    Dependency is not present or cannot be produced.